hcroose/TrialRepo/README.md

 # TrialRepo
-This is just for learning
+This is just for learning.
+Trying my first repo build!